 Hopefully, by following steps one, two and three, you’ve got plenty of energy tracking data.
 But if you want to take it up a notch, consider a professional energy audit2.

 A professional energy auditor will assess your energy usage, and then deliver tailored recommendations on ways you can cut your electricity costs.
 Areas they investigate include:

 Once you’ve spent time tracking your energy usage you’ll be ready to take action.
-If you realise it’s time to change energy providers, iSelect can help you get started with our easy energy comparison tool.
+If you realise it’s time to change energy providers, iSelect can help you get started with our easy energy comparison tool to compare from our range of providers*.
 Or feel free to call us on 13 19 20 to speak to one of our energy experts today.

 Energy plans are available only for properties which are located in eligible areas of Victoria, New South Wales, South East Queensland, South Australia and ACT.
 Visit iSelect.com.au for details on energy plans and to view iSelect’s range of providers.